A Story Behind

 What is Mobile Payment Gateway?

-A mobile payment gateway is a service that authorizes and processes payments in apps.
+A mobile payment gateway is a service that authorizes and processes app payments.
 It uses security protocols and encryption to pass the transaction data safely.
 Shortly, a gateway serves as an in-between service to facilitate financial operations between customers and you, the merchant.

 The whole process takes just a few seconds: